Erythromelalgia (EM)

 Please speak to your medical team to learn more about the different causes of EM.

 If you would like to learn more about the inheritance and impact of primary EM that has a genetic component, please ask your doctor for a referral to a genetic counsellor.
 Genetic counsellors are qualified allied health professionals who can provide information and support regarding genetic conditions and testing.
-More information on genetic counselling can be found on the National Services page and specific State and Territory Services pages on the RARE Portal.
+More information on genetic counselling can be found at:

 Diagnosis